kunhwiko/concepts/cloud/kubernetes/G-security.md

 c) If at least one authentication step succeeds, authentication is granted.

 Impersonation
-  a) Possible for users to impersonate different users (e.g. troubleshoot some issue for a different user).
+  * Possible for users to impersonate different users (e.g. troubleshoot some issue for a different user).
-  b) Requires passing impersonation headers to API request (e.g. kubectl --as / --as-group parameters).
+  * Requires passing impersonation headers to API request (e.g. kubectl --as / --as-group parameters).
 ```

 ##### Step 2: Authorization